monnierliz/monnierliz.github.io/index.md

 We can start on a path of easier movement together, and maybe you can become a junkie too.

-Join a Class with Liz on Zoom or In Person
+Join a Class with Liz on Zoom or In Person:

 Bones for Life® on Zoom with Liz
 Tuesdays 6-7:00 (EST)